knpuniversity/symfony2-rest/knpu/episode1/post-to-create.md

 for the web: you need to step back and *think* about your user-flow and build things piece-by-piece in that order.

 Open up `app/config/routing.yml`.
-I'm using annotation routing, and it's loading from all of my web controllers, which I organized into `Controller/Web` directory, because I knew that I was going to build an API.
-Now we can create an `Api` directory next to it.
+I'm loading annotation routes from a `Controller/Web` sub-directory.
+I put all my web stuff there because now I can create an `Api` directory right next it and keep things organized.

-In `routing.yml`, I'm also going to split the directories into 2 imports.
-Trust me - this will come in handy later.
-The first will load the `Web/` directory and the second will load from `Api/`:
+In `routing.yml`, I'll keep two separate route imports: one for `Web/` and I'll add a new one for `Api/`.
+Trust me - this will come in handy later:

 CODE TODO